 “Let’s find some beautiful places and get lost together.” –Unknown

-Living along the East Coast of Virginia, we are lucky to have the beautiful Blue Ridge Mountains not too far away.
-The mountains are beautiful in every season and regardless of the time of year, a cool mountain breeze and an epic overlook always put life into perspective.
+The mountains are beautiful in every season and regardless of the time of year, a cool mountain breeze and an epic overlook can always put life into perspective and take the stress of everyday down a notch or two.

 If you are passing through Central Virginia or are in need of a weekend adventure, here are some top ideas if you have a few days in the Blue Ridge.